-- To indentify where future parks are needed and select key cores. - To identify lands for PDR or TDR programs and give more points to lands in the network. - To create new ordinances to zone land and development appropriately. - To protect key species at risk and promote abundant wildlife. - To attract new heritage tourism and identify and protect viewsheds. - To protect existing and select new ag and forestal districts. - To review all transportation planning to avoid sensitive areas. - To select future trails and utilize corridors. - To prevent economic loss by avoiding hazard areas.
+- To identify lands for PDR or TDR programs and give more points to lands in the network. - To create new ordinances to zone land and development appropriately. - To protect key species at risk and promote abundant wildlife. - To attract new heritage tourism and identify and protect viewsheds. - To protect existing and select new agriculture and forestal districts. - To review all transportation planning to avoid sensitive areas. - To select future trails and utilize corridors. - To identify hazardous areas and avoid developing in those locations.